biddu/biddu.github.io/talks.md

 ## Workshops and Tutorials

++ H. Taghvaee and S. Abadal, ["Wireless and Wave-Based Technologies for Harsh and Complex Environments"](https://www.eucap2026.org/convened-sessions), European Conference on Antennas and Propagation (EuCAP), Dublin, Ireland, April 2026.

 + S. Ben Rached, Z. Sun, G. Long, S. Rodrigo Munoz, C. Garcia Almudever, E. Alarcon, and S. Abadal: Workshop and panel session “Accurate and Scalable Simulation of Cavity-Based Networks in Modular Quantum Architectures”.
 Organised in conjunction with IEEE Quantum Week 2025 (QCE25), 5 September 2025.

 + F. Sebastiano: Delivered the tutorial “Fundamentals of Cryo-CMOS Circuits and Systems for Quantum Computing” at ISSCC 2025.